QuestCode/thema-2.1-slm/ICC/Cultural research/Resources/08Cultural information-Lithuania - intercultures.ca.md

 #Cultural information Lithuania
 ###Source 8: [http://businessculture.org/eastern-europe/lithuania/business-etiquette/](http://businessculture.org/eastern-europe/lithuania/business-etiquette/)

+__Sections used in our cultural research document are indicated as followed:__
+>  This is a paragraph used in our cultural research document.

 ##Cultural Information - Conversations
 ###Question:
 I am meeting someone for the first time and I want to make a good impression.
 What would be good discussion topics?
 ###Local Perspective:
 When meeting someone for the first time you should be dressed appropriately, it is most important to be clean and tidy.
 Also a sincere smile and eye contact are valuable.

-Any discussion topic is good, you can talk about everything: family, work, where you are from, hobbies (i.e. fishing and sports).
+> Any discussion topic is good, you can talk about everything: family, work, where you are from, hobbies (i.e. fishing and sports).
 Lithuanians are crazy about basketball, very similar to hockey in Canada.
 It is very important to consider the context and to not repeat the same questions and jokes without taking the context into account.
 Lithuanian humour is a little bit different from Canadian humour, it is more like British, dry.
 Canadians will not have any trouble understanding or accepting it.
 Just try to avoid sarcasm and irony.

-Lithuanians talk a lot about politics.
+> Lithuanians talk a lot about politics.
 People have very strong opinions and usually are not happy with how things are done in the Government.
 For a Canadian it would be hard to understand the political situation and that is why it is better to stay away from discussing politics.

 ###Canadian Perspective:
 For business meetings personal topics should be reserved for later.